nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. User selects to add, delete tags or both.

-3. PROperty performs the selected action(s).

-4. PROperty confirms that the tags have been updated.
+3. PROperty confirms that the tags have been updated.

    Use case ends.